 Nowadays, we have a lightweight hose that can expand to three times its size and be stored in small bags or carried on small hangers.
 Yet, this flexible hose can still have the durability that helps it rival the traditional hose.

-So, if you’d like to know more about the best expandable hoses on the market, continue reading.
+So, if you’d like to know more about buying expandable hoses, continue reading.

 There’s an abundance of expandable hoses on the market, and when there’s too many of something, it becomes much harder to pick just one.